How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 Respond, Ignore or Delete?

+If they continue to respond publicly rather than privately, let the issue rest.
 If a user continues to be a problem and uses inappropriate language or offensive slurs, then you are well within your rights to block that person.
-Be aware—friends of the commenter may still be able to see their posts, but they will normally be hidden from new followers.
+Be aware—friends of the commenter may still be able to see their posts, but they will usually be hidden from new followers.

 Developing a Response Template